Search our Veteran news and events, all in one place, with key terms such as location or topic.

 ABOUT OUR FOUNDATION Our team at the Florida Veterans Foundation is passionate about serving Florida Veterans and their families.
 We are committed to the mission, and all funds received are used to support our five initiatives to serve our Veteran community.
 NO FLORIDA VETERAN LEFT BEHIND BE AN AMBASSADOR Veteran Assistance Information Volunteer Now Gadsden Flag License Plate Honor A Veteran VA Pension Aid & Attenda nce Veteran's Crisis Care Network Fraud Prevention & Registry Veterans' Initiatives Interested in learning the history of the Gadsden flag and its significance to our Veterans?
 Check out Colonel Ben Findley's USA Carry article: "The "Don't Tread on Me" Gadsden Flag: Supports Freedom, Liberty, and Our Veterans".
 CLICK HERE I'M A VETERAN If you're a Florida Veteran in need of financial assistance, please reach out to your Florida Department of Veterans Affairs county office.
 CLICK HERE HELP A VETERAN If you want to parter with FVF to help our Florida Veterans, click below to get involved.
 I WANT TO HELP HELP OUR HEROES Help the Florida Veterans Foundation mission of “No Florida Veteran Left Behind” By donating now!
 Your contribution will help fund the Florida Veteran’s Foundation’s mission to educate and bring public awareness to support Pre and Post 911 Veterans through our initiatives that will help Florida Veterans in need.
 Honor someone you may know or make a donation on behalf of someone!
 DONATE

-- Fiona McFarland | FVF
+- BE AN AMBASSADOR | FVF